 The Mazda3 comes standard with a rearview camera, and many active safety features are available.
 Available Smart City Brake Support will apply the car's brakes when it senses there's a chance of an accident.
 New for 2017, traffic sign recognition is available, providing you with real-time sign information (showing you the current speed limit, for example) in the driver's head-up display.
 Additional safety options include blind spot monitoring, adaptive cruise control, rear parking sensors, lane departure warning, rear cross traffic alert, and forward collision warning.

 The 2017 Mazda3 comes with a three-year/36,000-mile warranty and a five-year/60,000-mile powertrain warranty.
 Its predicted reliability score has not yet been determined by J.D.
 Power and Associates.

 Other Cars to Consider

-Standard features in the Mazda3 are cruise control, a rearview camera, push-button start, a USB port, Bluetooth, a six-speaker sound system, HD Radio, a system that reads text messages aloud, smartphone app integration (with Pandora internet radio), and the Mazda Connect infotainment system.
-The Mazda3 can be equipped with navigation, a moonroof, dual-zone automatic climate control, a nine-speaker Bose sound system, blind spot monitoring, adaptive cruise control, lane departure warning, rear cross traffic alert, forward collision warning, and Mazda’s Smart City Brake Support system, which can automatically apply the brakes at low speeds if you are about to hit an object or person.
+Standard features in the Mazda3 include a rearview camera, push-button start, two USB ports, Bluetooth phone and audio connectivity, a six-speaker sound system, HD Radio, and the Mazda Connect infotainment system.
+The Mazda3 can be equipped with navigation, a moonroof, dual-zone automatic climate control, leatherette/leather seats, heated front seats, a nine-speaker Bose sound system, satellite radio, a head-up display, blind spot monitoring, adaptive cruise control, rear parking sensors, lane departure warning, rear cross traffic alert, forward collision warning, adaptive headlights, and Mazda’s Smart City Brake Support system, which can automatically apply the brakes at low speeds if it detects that you are about to hit an object or person.

 - "Purposeful styling, fuel-efficient engines and an ideal ride and handling balance keep the 2015 Mazda 3 among our favorites in the compact car class." -- Edmunds (2015)